JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ```

 That's ugly, but in practice we can often write it more simply by using forward mode rules for simpler functions, as we'll see below.
-The main realization is that the forward-mode rules for arrays follow directly from the usual scalar chain rules.
+The forward-mode rules for arrays follow directly from the usual scalar chain rules.

 ### Matrix addition